 Frequently Asked Questions

-Do I have to be Catholic to live at Elizabeth House?
+Do I have to be Catholic or Christian to live, work or volunteer at Elizabeth House?

 No. Although we are a faith-based organization, the program is open to all women of any or no faith.
 We ask that all residents respect the beliefs of others in order to create a healthy and safe community in which all residents can live and grow together.

 Elizabeth House is a long term program and residents can stay throughout their pregnancy and until their child is approximately 2 years old.
 This varies depending on the unique circumstances of each mother and her goals.

 Yes.
 Room and board fees are individually calculated on a sliding scale, based on current income.
 A lack of financial resources is not a barrier to admission.

 How does one apply or get referred to the program?